 The Union Budget 2023 proposed an increase in the Tax Collection at Source (TCS) rate for overseas remittances.
-Fund transfers made through the Liberalized Remittance Scheme (LRS) would now attract a TCS of 20%, up from 5% previously.
-This will apply to remittances made for family maintenance abroad, overseas travel packages, international investing, and other purposes excluding foreign healthcare and education.
+Fund transfers made through the Liberalized Remittance Scheme (LRS) for investments in the US market would now attract a TCS of 20%, up from 5% previously for the threshold amount exceeding INR 7 lakh in a financial year.

 What is TCS?